 Abnormal, uncontrolled bursts of electrical activity in your dog’s brain cause seizures, affecting how he looks and how he behaves.
 Seizures can look like a twitch or uncontrollable shaking and can last from less than a minute to several minutes.
 Some causes of seizures in dogs are preventable, but others are genetic or related to illness.

 A dog sinus infection is like a sinus infections in humans with similar symptoms such as runny nose, nasal discharge, sneezing, coughing and gagging.
 When the dog's sinus lining is damanged by a foreign object such as a blade of grass that gets caught in the nose, the result is an injury that can trigger a sinus condition such as sinusitis or bacterial rhinitis.

 Urinary System Issues in Dogs

 There are many problems that can affect a dog’s lower urinary system.
 The most common lower urinary tract disease in dogs over seven years of age is incontinence related to a weak urinary sphincter muscle, allowing urine to “leak” out.
-Bacterial infections, cancer, trauma or even obstruction of the urethra, the tube that allows urine to pass from the bladder to the outside of the body, can occur.
+Bacterial infections, trauma or even obstruction of the urethra, the tube that allows urine to pass from the bladder to the outside of the body, can occur.